menpo/menpo/README.md

 INSTALLATION
 ============

-In addition to the above dependencies, pybug requires numpy and cython be installed via pip prior to installation.
+In addition to the above dependencies, menpo requires numpy and cython be installed via pip prior to installation.

     pip install numpy cython

 After that, just run

-    pip install -e git+https://github.com/YOURGITHUBACCOUNT/pybug.git#egg=pybug
+    pip install -e git+https://github.com/YOURGITHUBACCOUNT/menpo.git#egg=menpo

 to install.
 We highly recommend you do this inside a virtualenv.
 Take a look at virtualenvwrapper to make your life easier.
 Note that we recommend that you